dataprogpy/dataprogpy.github.io/docs/adv-data-types/text-analysis/text-data-preparation.md

 ['packag', 'comfort-fit', 'run', 'shoe', 'arriv', 'damag', '.']
 ```

-> **[WARNING] Stemming can be Aggressive**
+!!! warning "Stemming can be Aggressive"

->
-> Notice that "package" became "packag" and "arrived" became "arriv."
+    Notice that "package" became "packag" and "arrived" became "arriv."
 Stemmers apply simple suffix-stripping rules and don't care about the context or dictionary validity of the resulting stem.

 **Lemmatization**, on the other hand, is a more sophisticated process that uses a dictionary and parts of speech to bring a word back to its root form, known as its **lemma**.
 This approach is slower but more accurate.